jackshiels/PlantMonitor/README.md

 ```
 ## MQTT and Raspberry Pi setup

-A Raspberry Pi was installed to capture and present sensor data.
-The Pi was set up to connect to a local network, and updated to the latest software.
-Three key software components were installed:
+A Raspberry Pi should be installed to capture and present sensor data.
+The Pi must be connected to a local network, and updated to the latest software.
+Three key software components should be installed:
 - InfluxDB, for storing time series data
 - Telegraf, for capturing MQTT data
 - Grafana, for presenting the data on a dashboard

-InfluxDB was set up with a Telegraf data connector that could interpret the MQTT data.
-This data was transported into a bucket entitled 'mqtt-data'.
-Environment variables were written into the`/etc/profile/.profile` to ensure that Telegraf knew the address of the InfluxDB host, its token, and the organisation name wherein the bucket was located.
+InfluxDB should be set up with a Telegraf data connector that can interpret the MQTT data.
+This data should be transported into a bucket entitles 'mqtt-data'.
+Environment variables should ideally be written into the`/etc/profile/.profile` document to ensure that Telegraf knows the address of the InfluxDB host, its token, and the organisation name wherein the bucket is located.

-Grafana was then set up to grab data from the `mqtt-data` bucket, and a dashboard was designed:
+Grafana should then be configured to grab data from the `mqtt-data` bucket.
+From here, a dashboard can be designed:

 ![Grafana](https://github.com/jackshiels/PlantMonitor/blob/main/Images/grafana2.png?raw=true)